pblabs/zen/README.markdown

 As creationix/stack, Zen does a few things under the hood.

+ - Creates standalone module stacks, escaping node's module caching.
+With this stacks could be chained together.
- - Calls each layer passing given arguments.
+ - Calls each module passing given arguments.
 This means modules can "chain" partial result by reference.
+ - Returns any given value to parent handler.
+This means as long as application uses `return next();` value returned could be popped to the caller (useful for synchronous application stack).
  - Wraps each layer in a `try..catch` to catch any exceptions that happen in the main execution stack module's handler function or in the callback.
  - Forwards errors and exceptions passed to any next module directly to the error handler.
 This means module don't have to worry about errors from previous modules.
  - Forwards result passed to any next module directly to the result handler.
 This avoids generic result handling in module's business logic